Insider knowledge from the people who have been selling homes for over 20 years.

 I would never… Sell my home myself

-When it comes to selling your home, it is important to maintain an impartial view of your neighbourhood, home and goals to get a clear idea of the best strategy to sell your home.
+When it comes to selling your home, it's important to maintain an impartial view of your neighbourhood, home and goals to get a clear idea of the best strategy to sell your home.
 When you need a second opinion, it’s unlikely that you’re going to get anything from talking to yourself in the mirror, so even the experts need to call on other experts to help get things moving!

-“Even as an agent, it can be really difficult to separate our personal views, expertise and experience when it comes to selling our own homes” – Sarah, Taranaki
+“Even as an agent, it can be really difficult to separate our personal views, expertise and experience when it comes to selling our own homes.” – Sarah, Taranaki

 I would never… Put my home on the market without ensuring we had done a military-style de-clutter & tidy up

 Nothing makes selling a house harder than trying to do it surrounded by so much of ‘you’ in the way.
-Our agents were unanimous in their agreement that it’s a good rule of thumb to remove most of your personal objects including ornaments, pictures, kids art projects, pet paraphernalia, souvenirs gathered on your last trip to Brisbane and so on.
+Our agents were unanimous in their agreement that it’s a good rule of thumb to remove most of your personal objects; including ornaments, pictures, kids' art projects, pet paraphernalia, souvenirs gathered on your last trip to Brisbane and so on.

 And deciding to sell means deciding to get things fixed and cleaned.
 Buyers will notice chipped paint, broken door handles and stained carpets.
 It’s all about creating a squeaky-clean impression so your house, literally, looks like a million-dollar version of itself!